hushmesh/slate/source/includes/_meshout.md

-# Meshout
+# Mesh out

-To finish authorized access to the Mesh, you should use meshout API.
+To finish authorized access to the Mesh, you should use mesh out API.
 It is a simple GET call to '/logout' endpoint.
 Please make sure to provide usual Bearer Authorization header, otherwise it is not going to work.

 > Header example